 Through this process, I have come to realize how inadequate my son's school is in dealing with this issue and the financial struggles that arise from getting him the help he needs.I am honored to be involved with such an outstanding organization, with such a noble cause of helping ease the burdens, both financially and emotionally of students and their families in need."

 Our Secretary - Lisa Eckardt

-Lisa Eckardt has lived in Grand Junction for over 15 years with her husband, Russ and two boys, Colton and Kyler.
+Lisa Eckardt has lived in Grand Junction for over 15 years with her husband, Russ, and two boys, Colton and Kyler.
 In her own words..."
-I have a Bachelor’s degree in Business Management, Communication and Health Administration.
+I have a Bachelor’s degree in Business Management, Communication, and Health Administration.
 My professional background is in Purchasing both in manufacturing and the oil field sectors.
-My son Colton was diagnosed with dyslexia the end of 1st grade.
-We spent many nights in tears because he was so frustrated with writing, spelling and math.
+My son Colton was diagnosed with dyslexia at the end of 1st grade.
+We spent many nights in tears because he was so frustrated with writing, spelling, and math.
 He started to show signs of trouble in kindergarten but it was 1st grade when we were informed he was very behind where he should be.
-I joined Aha! after learning how often this learning disability (disease) goes undiagnosed and sadly how little support there is in the educational system.
+I joined DFWC! after learning how often this learning disability (disease) goes undiagnosed and sadly how little support there is in the educational system.
 The expense for dyslexia screening and ongoing support can be unreachable for families."